Captain Cook (1826 ship): Career

+On 6 July 1826, Captain Cook, Quickfall, master, sailed from Whitby for Quebec.
+She arrived there on 20 August, and cleared outward bound on 27 September.

 Captain Cook first appeared in Lloyd's Register (LR) in 1827.

 On 28 April 1828 Captain Cook, G.Willis, master, sailed for Bombay.

 1st convict voyage (1831–1832): Captain William Steward and surgeon Eben Johnson, departed Dublin, Ireland on 5 November 1831.
 Captain Cook arrived in Sydney on 2 April 1832.
 She had embarked 200 male convicts and there were two convict deaths en route.
 Captain Cook left Port Jackson on 15 May bound for Launceston.

 2nd convict voyage (1833): Captain William Thompson and surgeon John Morgan departed Portsmouth, England on 5 May 1833.
 Captain Cook arrived in Sydney on 26 August 1833.
 She had embarked 230 male convicts and there were four convict deaths en route.

+Captain William Thompson died on 20 May 1834 and was buried at Calcutta.

 3rd convict voyage (1836): Captain George William Brown and surgeon Arthur Savage departed Cork, Ireland on 5 July 1836.
 Captain Cook arrived in Sydney on 13 November.
 She had embarked 229 male convicts and had one convict death en route.